Click a player's name on the right to view their profile

 |Nationality||Bosnia and Herzegowina|

 A versatile and physical player, Edi Buro gives Minnesota United FC depth in both defense and the midfield.
-Buro is in his second season in Minnesota after signing with the Stars prior to the 2012 season.
+Buro is in his second season in Minnesota after signing with the team prior to the 2012 season.

 - Born in Bosnia and Herzegovina.